Developing Distance-Aware Physics-Constrained Probabilistic Frameworks for Industrial Prognostics: Methods

 \textbf{Training Objective:} PC-SNGP can be trained end-to-end using a maximum likelihood estimation (MLE) objective.
 In the context of deterministic regression, it is assumed that each target value \(y_i \) is drawn independently and identically distributed (i.i.d.) from a Gaussian distribution parameterized by the model's predictive \(\hat{\beta}\) and \(\Sigma\), denoted collectively as \( \theta \).
 These parameters are learned by maximizing the likelihood of observing the target data, that is, by optimizing \( p(y_i \mid \theta) \).
 This is achieved by minimizing the negative log-likelihood (NLL), which for a Gaussian output distribution takes the form:

 where \( \mathrm{diag}(\Sigma) \) denotes the predictive variance obtained from the diagonal entries of the posterior covariance matrix.
-While this likelihood-based formulation effectively captures aleatoric uncertainty, it remains blind to epistemic uncertainty.
+While this likelihood-based formulation effectively captures uncertainty.

-\subsubsection{PC-SNER: Physics-Constrained Spectral Normalization Evidential Regression}
+\subsection{PC-SNER: Physics-Constrained Spectral Normalization Evidential Regression}

-To enable distance-aware evidential uncertainty quantification in PCNNs, PC-SNER modifies the dense output layer with a probabilistic evidential model based on Deep Evidential Regression (DER).
+To enable distance-aware evidential uncertainty quantification in PCMs, PC-SNER modifies the dense output layer to produce evidential priors.
 Using the same hidden representation \( h_i = h(x_i) \in \mathbb{R}^{D_{L-1}} \), the output layer now maps: \(d: h(x) \mapsto (\gamma, \nu, \alpha, \beta),\) which parameterizes a Normal-Inverse-Gamma (NIG) distribution over the mean (\(\mu\)) and variance (\(\sigma^2\)) of a Gaussian likelihood.
 The choice of the NIG distribution is motivated by the limitations of Prior Networks \cite{malinin2019reverse, malinin2018predictive}, which place Dirichlet Priors \cite{sethuraman1994constructive} over discrete classification predictions and require OOD data or fixed prior regularization, whereas NIG enables joint modeling of aleatoric and epistemic uncertainty in continuous regression tasks \cite{amini2020deep}.
 The NIG distribution becomes:

 This induces the marginal distribution:

 yielding a Student-\( t \) distribution over the predictive output \( y \).
 The predictive mean is \( \mathbb{E}[y] = \gamma \), and the predictive variance is

 capturing both aleatoric and epistemic uncertainty.
 The output corresponding to the mean $\gamma$ uses a linear activation, while the remaining parameters $\nu, \alpha, \beta$ are passed through a \textit{softplus} activation to ensure positivity.
 Additionally, a small positive shift is applied to $\alpha$ ($\alpha \gets \text{softplus}(z) + 1$) to ensure the condition $\alpha > 1$, which is required for the existence of the first moment of the NIG distribution.